 Tables of Frequently Requested NBI Information

 The following links utilize bridge data submitted annually to FHWA by the States, Federal agencies, and Tribal governments, in accordance with the National Bridge Inspection Standards and the Recording and Coding Guide for the Structure Inventory and Appraisal of the Nations Bridges (.pdf).
 Each data set is submitted in the spring, and may be corrected or updated throughout the year.
-The data for all public bridges are considered final and are published on this website at the end of each calendar year.
+The data for public highway bridges is considered final and is published on this website by June 15th of each calendar year.

 Changes to STRUCTURALLY DEFICIENT (SD): Effective with the 2018 archived data, the definition of this term has changed as described below.